Ynote/is-string-a-number/README.md

 number, type checking on numbers is hard.

 Front-end developers often have to deal with user inputs, especially within forms.
-The need, here, is to validate a value as a simple and plain number (integer or float) like `42` or `42.2` and not `42e24` (this latter is accepted as valid number in a `<input type="number" />`).
+The need, here, is to validate a value as a simple and plain number in decimal base (integer or float) like `42` or `42.2` and not `42e24` (this latter is accepted as valid number in a `<input type="number" />`).